Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Potential for Carbon Mineralization

 \subsection{Age, Composition, and Alteration}

 Ages span Neoproterozoic to Early Paleozoic for Sudetes, Devonian-Carboniferous for Upper Silesia and Holy Cross, Permian for Gorzów Wielkopolski, and Neogene for Kaczawa/Złotoryja, reflecting Poland’s complex tectonic evolution.
+The age relationships are essential to establish reliably via targeted investigations for understanding alteration history and current mineral stability, which directly affects CO\textsubscript{2} reactivity and storage capacity in these formations.
 Compositions include mafic rocks dominated by plagioclase, pyroxene, and minor olivine (SiO\textsubscript{2} 45–52 wt\%), and ultramafic rocks rich in olivine (MgO 18–50 wt\%), pyroxene, and serpentine (SiO\textsubscript{2} <45 wt\%), with accessories like chromite and magnetite.
 Alteration and weathering significantly influence suitability.
 Serpentinization dominates Sudetic ultramafic rocks, converting olivine to serpentine, magnetite, and brucite, increasing porosity but depleting reactive silicates, with natural magnesite and calcite veins forming under Poland’s temperate climate.
 Gorzów Wielkopolski’s metavolcanics show pervasive low-grade metamorphism, replacing primary minerals with corrensite and zeolites, leaving rare clinopyroxene and Cr-spinel.
 Mafic rocks show milder alteration (chloritization, epidotization), with weathering occurring shallowly (<100 m) and being fracture-enhanced in the Kaczawa basalts, although it is slow compared to tropical rates.